williamslab/ped-sim/README.md

 When simulating with sex-specific maps, it is necessary to include data for all chromosomes in one run.
 This is because sex is assigned randomly, but only once per run.
-Thus, to maintain consistency of the sex of each individual in a given pedigree, all chromosomes need to be simulated in the same run.
+Thus, to maintain consistency of the sex of each individual in a given pedigree (and across chromosomes), all chromosomes need to be included in the same run.

 ------------------------------------------------------